Turn your protein shake into a Super Shake

 • Powdered greens supplement

-Canned pumpkin is great.
+Spinach is usually your best bet, as it is virtually flavorless in your Super Shake.
+Canned pumpkin is great too.
 It goes well with vanilla.
-When using beets, try roasting and removing the skin first.
-Beets go well with chocolate.
-If you add celery / cucumber, make sure to adjust the amount of liquid you add.
+When using beets, try roasting them and removing the skin first.
+Beets pair well with chocolate.
+If you add celery or cucumber, you’ll need to use less liquid in your shake.

 • Walnuts